La Maldicion de la Bestia: Release

+The film premiered at the Sitges International Film Festival in Spain in October 1975, where Naschy was awarded Best Actor for his role in the film.
 The film was first released theatrically in Spain in December 1975 as La maldicion de la bestia.
 It was shown in France as Dans Les Griffes du Loup Garou / In the Claws of the Loup Garou, and in Belgium as Loup Garou: The Werewolf.
-It was only released theatrically in the United States in 1977 by Independent-International Pictures under the title Night of the Howling Beast.